Reading: Appendix D. Threshold Calibration

 Appendix D. Threshold Calibration

 This is a reference appendix.
-It is not needed on the first pass: the learning minimum of each chapter is designed for the default thresholds of AgentClinic-production.
-This file collects all "Low / Default / High" tables, threshold-shifting exercises, and signals indicating when a threshold needs to be revised.
-Use it when transferring the process to your own project, when the standard values are no longer suitable.
+On the first pass it is not needed: the training minimum of each chapter is designed for the default thresholds of AgentClinic-production.
+This file collects all "Low / Default / High" tables, threshold shift exercises, and signals that indicate when a threshold needs to be revisited.
+Use it when porting the process to your own project, once the standard values stop fitting.

 The principle common to all tables: thresholds only make sense in pairs.
-Shifting one value without recalculating the related one is not calibration, but dismantling the control loop.
+Shifting one value without recalculating its pair is not calibration, it's dismantling the circuit.
 Each section explicitly lists the risks of such a shift.

 D.1 Mutation Testing (Chapter 5)

-The numbers in Chapter 5 are the default values for AgentClinic-production with a medium incident flow and a mature SDD process.
-In your project, the thresholds depend on the cost of missing a P0, the complexity of the routing graph, the CI SLA window, and the stability of the incoming flow.
-Any row shift must be accompanied by an entry in validation.md with justification.
+The numbers from Chapter 5 are the default values for AgentClinic-production with a medium incident flow and a mature SDD process.
+In your project, thresholds depend on the cost of a P0 miss, the complexity of the route graph, the CI SLA window, and the stability of the incoming flow.
+Shifting any row must be accompanied by an entry in validation.md with justification.

 Exercise